gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 Remember to register `SecureMemory` as a `SimObject` as well as create a `DebugFlag` for it.

 To do this, put the following in `gem5/src/bootcamp/secure_memory/SConscript`:
+To do this, put the following in `gem5/src/bootcamp/secure_memory/SConscript`:
+To do this, put the following in `gem5/src/bootcamp/secure_memory/SConscript`:
+To do this, put the following in `gem5/src/bootcamp/secure_memory/SConscript`:

 ```python
 Import("*")